-While the excise tax directly punishes noncompliant manufacturers, its harms extend more broadly.
-Without it, manufacturers could more effectively resist lowball "offers" from HHS that do not align with a medicine's value, allowing prices and reimbursement rates to continue to reflect market forces.
+While the excise tax punishes noncompliant manufacturers, its harms extend more broadly.
+Without it, manufacturers could more effectively resist lowball HHS "offers" that do not reflect a medicine's value, allowing prices and reimbursement rates to continue to reflect market forces.
+See NICA, 116 F.4th at 499-500 (describing harm to providers).
 In other words, the excise tax is an integral part of the IRA's scheme for imposing government-dictated prices.
-As such, the excise tax not only punishes manufacturers, but also reduces reimbursements to providers and limits patients' access to innovative treatments.
+It not only punishes manufacturers, but also reduces provider reimbursements and limits patients' access to treatments.